 I’ve been fortunate enough to see a turtle release, and these little guys are so vulnerable!
 In fact, when the team releasing the turtles sees some struggling, they will hold on to them for a few days to give them a chance to gain strength for the journey.
 The release I watched was a second attempt.

 The Rest of SeaWorld Orlando

-Before or after Turtle Trek, there is a lot to see!
+Before or after Turtle Trek, there is a lot more to see!

-We’re not big on roller-coaster style thrills, but we do like the thrill of seeing wildlife in a new light.
+We’re not big on roller-coaster-style thrills, even my teens.
+But we like SeaWorld because it offers the thrill of seeing wildlife in a new light (but not a porch light).
 In that way, Turtle Trek is an awesome experience.
 We can’t wait to go back, probably very soon!

 Pin it for later!